Your Provo training program runs on Canvas built for a university, not for the certifications and cohorts you actually sell

 Exactly what you get

 An LMS that runs your Provo education business the way you sell it: rolling cohorts, a certification engine with expiry, renewal, and public verification, tiered access for partner training, and a branded learner experience that is part of the product.
-It can gate content from your WordPress development site, handle payments through your accounting software, manage sessions via your booking software, and report outcomes to a business intelligence dashboard.
+It can gate content from your WordPress development site, handle payments through your accounting software, manage sessions via your booking software, and report outcomes to a business intelligence (BI) dashboard.

 How to choose a developer in Provo